strmprivacy/docs/docs/02-concepts/01-data-processing/05-policies.md

 `draft` or `archived` state.

 ## Outputs
-Whereas the previous batch key export (for the streams) and the keys csv files for the batch jobs had only two columns (`keyLink` and `encryptionKey`), they now have 2 more:
+The batch key export (for the streams) and the keys csv files for the batch jobs have 4 columns[^3].

+* `keyLink`: the key link that gets inserted into every data point that is tied to the encryption key that was used
+* `encryptionKey`: the encryption key that was used to encrypt the data point.
+This can also be used to restore the orignal value of attributes.
 * `policyId`: the id of the policy that was applicable when the key was created.
 * `expiresAt`: the key was used from a certain moment[^1], and this moment plus the number of retention days[^2].

 [^1]: the actual moment the key was created in a stream, or the first second of a certain date for a batch-job.
 [^2]: stored as [epoch milliseconds](https://www.epochconverter.com/)
+[^3]: before the Policy service came into existence one had only the first two columns.

 Example `keys.csv`